dart-lang/site-www/src/tools/non-promotion-reasons.md

   they can lead to mistakes in a way that other solutions don't.

-  It's up to you whether to do the extra work to get types to promote (with the benefit of being confident that the code is correct) or to do a redundant type check
+  It's up to you whether to do the extra work to get types to promote (giving you confidence that the code is correct) or to do a redundant check
-  (at the risk of introducing a bug if your reasoning is wrong).
+  (which might introduce a bug if your reasoning is wrong).
 {{site.alert.end}}

 ### Possibly written after promotion {#write}